cellml/libcellml/docs/tutorials/quickstart/quickstart.rst

 .. code-block:: python

   # main.py
-  import libcellml                       # imports the entire library from libcellml import Model, Variable  # import specific classes as needed
+  import libcellml                       # import the entire library, or from libcellml import Model, Variable  # import specific classes as needed

 Parse an existing Model from a file